frawau/aioiotprov/README.md

 [![GITHUB-BADGE](https://github.com/frawau/aioiotprov/workflows/black/badge.svg)](https://github.com/psf/black)

 This is early day.
-Currently it can provision TP-Link smartplugs, Broadlink IR blasters,  Sonoff switches running the Tasmota firmware, Shelly devices and E-Trix power monitors
+Currently it can provision TP-Link smartplugs, Broadlink IR blasters,  Sonoff switches running the Tasmota firmware, Shelly devices and E-Trix power monitors, Xiaomi Yeelights (Possibly other too)

 This uses nmcli or wpa_cli to control and configure WIFI access.
 This means this will work only with Linux, and then again not all.
-It is working on a RaspberryPi running Debian Stretch (No NetworkManager) and works on a laptop ruunning Ubuntu 18.10
+It is working on a RaspberryPi running Debian Stretch (No NetworkManager) and works on a laptop ruunning Ubuntu 18.10 to 20.04

 When using nmcli, it is possible to use a connected WiFi adapter, this has not yet been tested with wpa_cli